aafulei/cppp5e/07-classes/README.md

 **Answer:**

+That is fine.
+Because `C` has a default constructor.

 ### Exercise 7.46

 > Which, if any, of the following statements are untrue?
 Why?
 >
 > (a) A class must provide at least one constructor.
+>
 > (b) A default constructor is a constructor with an empty parameter list.
+>
 > (c) If there are no meaningful default values for a class, the class should not provide a default constructor.
+>
 > (d) If a class does not define a default constructor, the compiler generates one that initializes each data member to the default value of its associated type.

 **Answer:**

+All are untrue.

+(a) If a class does not provide any constructor, the compiler will synthesize one for it.

+(b) A default constructor is a constructor that is called if no initializer is supplied.
+In addition, a constructor that supplies default arguments for all of its parameters also defines the default constructor.

+(c) Without a default constructor, a class may cause trouble to other classes which have a member of its type.

+(d) The compiler only synthesizes a default constructor when a class does not have any constructor at all.

 ### Exercise 7.47